PedroYaseon/PedroYaseon/README.md

-### Hello, I'm Pedro, front-end programmer looking for a full stack developer
+<h2>Hello, I'm Pedro, front-end programmer looking for a full stack developer</h2>

 Passionate about technology and logical thinking